garrandall/popular-music-data/tracks/4-3-2-1-ll-cool-j-method-man-redman-dmx-canibus-and-master-p.md

 I'm a No Limit Soldier, that's why they book me
 Master P rock bells, hell
 But I gotta give it up to my homey LL

- four
- seven
-Blaze the hot trizack
-	Shine like heaven
-Seven  four
- one
-	Come on Mr. Smith, come get some!

 When young sons fantasize of borrowing flows